-- Set out a capital investment framework for development programs: (this will mainly inform public sector investment priorities); - Include a Strategic Environmental Assessment (SEA) in the compilation of the SDF: - Identify programs and projects for development of land; - Be aligned with neighbouring Municipal SDF's; and, - Provide a visual representation of the designed spatial form with the Municipality in the form of a map which must indicate the following: - public and private land development and infrastructure investment: - desired and undesired use of land: - may delineate the Urban Edge; - identify areas for strategic investment; - where policy intervention is needed; and, - indicate where authority spending is required.
+- Set out a capital investment framework for development programs; (this will mainly inform public sector investment priorities); - Include a Strategic Environmental Assessment (SEA) in the compilation of the SDF; - Identify programs and projects for development of land; - Be aligned with neighbouring Municipal SDF's; and, - Provide a visual representation of the designed spatial form with the Municipality in the form of a map which must indicate the following: - public and private land development and infrastructure investment; - desired and undesired use of land; - may delineate the Urban Edge; - identify areas for strategic investment; - where policy intervention is needed; and, - indicate where authority spending is required. - Informing the spatial location of budget spending in the IDP, see section 2.4.

-LEGAL STATUS OF THE SDF 1.4
+1.4 LEGAL STATUS OF THE SDF

-Within the limitations of a SDF as laid down by the Local Government Municipal Systems Act, 2000 (Act 32 of 2000) i.e. that it should be a guiding and informing document and does not confer real rights on land, it is intended that the SDF should be a binding document endorsed by the Municipal Council and approved by the Provincial Administration in terms of Section 4(6) of the Land Use Planning Ordinance, 1985 (Ordinance 15 of 1985).
-These endorsements will assist with the processing of development applications, demonstrating compliance with different sectoral policies and motivating project funding and budgets.
+Within the limitations of a SDF as laid down by the Local Government Municipal Systems Act, 2000 (Act 32 of 2000) i.e. that it should be a guiding and informing document and does not confer real rights on land, it is intended that the SDF should be a binding document endorsed by the Municipal Council and approved by Council in terms of MSA, and as a core component of the IDP, These endorsements will assist with the processing of development applications, via the Municipal Planning Tribunal or Authorised Official, demonstrating compliance with different sectoral policies and motivating project funding and budgets.